mozilla/addon-sdk/static-files/md/dev-guide/security-roadmap.md

 the network, sensitive user data, or UI elements.
 A quintessential example of a low-level module would be [xhr](#module/jetpack-core/xhr).

-High-level modules, which we call **Unprivileged Jetpack modules**, just import the low-level modules through a call to `require()` and don't actually need direct, unfettered access to the Mozilla platform itself.
+High-level modules, which we call **unprivileged modules**, just import the low-level modules through a call to `require()` and don't actually need direct, unfettered access to the Mozilla platform itself.
 An example of a high-level module would be a convenience wrapper for `XMLHttpRequest` that provides an interface like [jQuery.get()].
-Another example would be an actual extension that uses both low-level and unprivileged Jetpack modules to do something useful.
+Another example would be an actual extension that uses both low-level and unprivileged modules to do something useful.

 When our architecture is set up in this way, we have the opportunity to combine Jetpack's module-loading framework with cutting-edge